 Just about anything that children do is an opportunity for language development, but I’ve found these toys to be particularly helpful in keeping me engaged in dialogue with my son and nephews.

-1. Strider Bike or Woom 1 Balance Bike
+1. Strider Bike

 As your child explores the neighborhood on their sweet new ride, provide names and descriptions of everything you see.
+(For an even smoother ride, consider the ultralight Woom bike.
+And don’t forget a helmet!)

 2. Wobble Board